These are the best audiophile headphones you should consider in 2021.

 11. Etymotic Research ER4XR

-Tiny balanced-armature earbuds with great isolation and even better audio performance.
+Tiny balanced-armature in-ear with great isolation and even better audio performance.

 - Exceptional, balanced sound